johannschopplich/nuxt-api-party/docs/api/api-party.md

 # `$apiParty`

 ::: info
-`$apiParty` is a placeholder name.
-Composables are generated based on your endpoint API names.
+`$apiParty` is a placeholder used as an example in the documentation.
+The composable is generated based on your API endpoint ID.
 For example, if you were to call an endpoint `jsonPlaceholder`, the composable will be called `$jsonPlaceholder`.
 :::

 Returns the raw response of the API endpoint.
 Intended for actions inside methods, e.g. when sending form data to the API when clicking a submit button.